-lmc-seed:
+lmc-seed: (-1)

 random seed to use for Monte Carlo moves in state space.
-If not specified, ld-seed is used instead.

-mc-temperature:
+When lmc-seed is set to -1, a pseudo random seed is us mc-temperature:

 Temperature used for acceptance/rejection for Monte Carlo moves.
 If not specified, the temperature of the simulation specified in the first group of ref_t is used.